coupergateway/couper-examples/creating-jwt/README.md

-In the `jwt_signing_profile` block we specify the signature algorithm (`RS256`), the file containing the private key (`priv_key.pem`), the time-to-live of the token, some default claims and a header field.
+In the `jwt_signing_profile` block we specify the signature algorithm (`RS256`), the file containing the private key (`priv_key.pem`), the time-to-live of the token, some default claims and the header field `kid`.
 The `unixtime()` function returns the current UNIX timestamp in seconds as a number.

 Call Couper with